scheinerman/LatexPrint.jl/README.md

 Notice that each entry is encased in dollar signs.

-By default, the each column is center aligned.
+By default, each column is center aligned.
 This can be modified in two ways.
 See the `set_align` function described below or by calling `tabular` with an optional second argument like this: